apache/airflow/docs/README.rst

 * spell checking
 * building documentation

 You can choose to run the complete build, to build all the docs and run spellcheck.
-Or, you can use the optional flags, ``--spellcheck-only``, ``--docs-only``, or ``--package-filter`` to choose the scope of the build.
+Or, you can use package names and the optional flags, ``--spellcheck-only`` or ``--docs-only`` to choose the scope of the build.

 Build all docs and spell check them: